mchk2017/Coding-and-Writing/Java/Chapter 1.md

 **How to design a solution**<br>
 The key to designing a solution is breaking it down into manageable pieces.
 Such separate pieces are responsible for certain parts of the solution.
+An <a id="33">_object-oriented approach_</a>
-An *object-oriented approach* is suitable for this kind of solution decomposition.
-Under this approach, our solutions are dissected into pieces called _objects_ and _classes_.
+is suitable for this kind of solution decomposition.
+Under this approach, our solutions are dissected into pieces called objects and classes.

 ## THE SOFTWARE DEVELOPMENT PROCESS ##

 **Basic development activities**<br>
-Any proper software development effort consists of four basic *development activities*:
+Any proper software development effort consists of four basic <a id="34">development activities</a>:

 - establishing the requirements for solving a problem
 - creating a design